 How To Open a Bank Account in Australia

 If you’re planning on migrating to Australia, there are probably a thousand things you need to organise.
 Setting up a new life abroad is never an easy task.
 Finding both accommodation and a new job are two crucial steps to this process.
 Arguably opening a bank account in Australia is another.
-Crucial or not, having a local bank account will make receiving wages from this new job a lot easier, as well as simplifying your everyday payments.
+Crucial or not, having a local bank account will make receiving wages from this new job a lot easier, as well as simplify your everyday payments.
+If you're moving to Australia from the UK, check out our guide: How to Move to Australia from the UK.

 Popular Aussie Banks: